input-output-hk/peras-design/docs/reports/tech-report-1.md

 Knowledge propagation is a pre-requisite for the chain growth property, that informally says that in each period, the best chain of any honest party will increase at least by a number that is proportional to the number of lucky slots in that period, where a lucky slot is any slot where an honest party is a slot leader.

-### link with q-d properties

-## Pending questions

-### Certificates

-The exact construction of Peras certificates is still unknown but we already know the feature set it should provide:

-* A Peras certificate must be reasonably "small" in order to fit within the limits of a single block without leading to increased transmission delay.
-  * The current block size on `mainnet` is 90kB, with each transaction limited to 16kB
-  * In order to not clutter the chain and take up too much block estate, a certificate should fit in a _single transaction_
-* Certificate need to be produced _locally_ by a single node from the aggregation of multiple votes reaching a quorum
-  * Certificate forging should be reasonably fast but is not on the critical of block diffusion: A round spans multiple possible blocks so there's more time to produce and broadcast it
-* Certificate must be reasonably fast to verify as it's on the critical path of chain selection: When a node receives a new block and/or a new certificate, it needs to decide whether or not this changes its best chain according to the weight
-* The [ALBA](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) paper provides a decentralised certificate construction through a mechanism called a _Telescope_ which at a high-level consists in a (pseudo-)random selection of a sequence of votes

 # Network Performance Analysis

+We provide in this section the methodology and results of the analysis of the Peras protocol performance in the context of the Cardano network.
+This analysis is not complete as it only covers the impact of including certificates in block headers which is is not a property of the protocol anymore.
+More anlysis is needed on the votes and certificates diffusion process following changes to the protocol in March 2024.

 ## Certificates in Block Header

 This section provides high-level analysis of the impact of Peras protocol on the existing Cardano network, using [ΔQSD methodology](https://iohk.io/en/research/library/papers/mind-your-outcomes-the-dqsd-paradigm-for-quality-centric-systems-development-and-its-application-to-a-blockchain-case-study/).
 In order to provide a baseline to compare with, we first applied ΔQ to the existing Praos protocol reconstructing the results that lead to the current set of paremeters defining the performance characteristics of Cardano, following section 4 of the aforementioned paper.
 We then used the same modelling technique taking into account the Peras protocol **assuming inclusion of certificates in headers** insofar as they impact the core _outcome_ of the Cardano network, namely _block diffusion time_.

+> [!NOTE]
-Note that one of the sub-goals for Peras project is to collaborate with PNSol, the original inventor of ΔQ methodology, to improve the usability of the whole method and promote it as a standard tool for designing distributed systems.
+> One of the sub-goals for Peras project is to collaborate with PNSol, the original inventor of ΔQ methodology, to improve the usability of the whole method and promote it as a standard tool for designing distributed systems.

 ### Baseline - Praos ΔQ Modelling